Thursday, 19 Jul 2012

 - a visual and performing arts curriculum that uses dance, drama, music and the visual arts to teach literacy, numeracy and living skills.

-“This model of education is unique to Port Phillip Specialist School, but it shouldn’t be,” Ms James said, speaking ahead of the launch.
+'This model of education is unique to Port Phillip Specialist School, but it shouldn’t be,' Ms James said.

 Ms James said Port Phillip Specialist School is successful because the entire staff works closely with parents and carers to educate the whole child.
 State-of-the-art facilities include a $2.3m performing arts centre, a 10-metre swimming and hydrotherapy pool, and a house where students practice independent living skills.